link1905/Unity-SummerRest/README.md

-﻿# SummerRest - HTTP Endpoints Visualization Plugin for Unity A plugin works as Postman, which supports to visualize the structure of your HTTP endpoints and call them inside Unity
+﻿# SummerRest - HTTP Endpoints Managing Plugin for Unity A plugin works as Postman, which supports:
+- Visualize the structure of your HTTP endpoints
+- Enable to call them inside Unity

-This package also generates boilerplate code based on your structure to simplify the process of calling HTTP endpoints in PlayMode
+- Generate boilerplate code based on your structure to simplify the process of calling HTTP endpoints in PlayMode

 ## The minimum Unity Editor version required is **2022.2**
 Because the project leverages some Unity UIToolkit new elements and the Roslyn compiler